-Nau mai ki te Mahere-ā-Tau o te Kaunihera Rohe o Te Tihi
+Nau mai ki te Mahere-ā-Tau o te Kaunihera Rohe o Te Tihi o Maru

-o Maru (Welcome to the Timaru District Council Annual Plan)
+(Welcome to the Timaru District Council Annual Plan)

-2019/20 is Year 2 of our Long Term Plan 2018-28.
-The major focus for the year is implementing the projects agreed with our community when the Long Term Plan was signed off in June 2018.
+2020/21 is Year 3 of our Long Term Plan 2018-28.
+Ordinarily our major focus for the year ahead is implementing the plans and projects agreed with the community when the Long Term Plan was adopted in June 2018.